Tools for HANA SQL Data Warehousing

 2 SAP PowerDesigner

-The SAP HANA SQL Data Warehousing process is based on DevOps and makes the advantages of this philosophy usable for the development of the data warehouse.
+SAP HANA SQL Data Warehousing conceptually relies on DevOps and leverages the benefits of this philosophy for data warehouse development.

-Figure 3.1 shows the typical phases of a DevOps cycle with the connection between the areas of development/design time and operation/runtime, as well as the higher-level continuity processes.
-These work in particular towards the highest possible degree of automation of the processes.
-Specific DevOps tools, which we present in an overview especially for SAP HANA SQL Data Warehousing, support this.
+Figure 3.1 illustrates the typical phases of a DevOps cycle, connecting the Development/Design-time and Operation/Runtime domains, along with overarching continuity processes.
+These processes specifically aim for the highest possible degree of automation in operations.
+Specific DevOps tools support this, which we present to you in an overview, particularly for SAP HANA SQL Data Warehousing.

-Figure 05: DevOps tools SAP HANA SQL Data Warehousing
+Figure 05: DevOps Tools for SAP HANA SQL Data Warehousing

 3.1 Git